-As a music creator you may have stumbled across an article, video or some type of seminar that spoke about an artist or producer getting their music placed and multimedia, generally film or TV sometimes even video games.
+As a music creator, you may have stumbled across an article, video, or some type of seminar that spoke about an artist or producer getting their music placed and multimedia, generally film or TV sometimes even video games.

-From there you conduct research and find out that that you need to be signed up with a performance rights organizations in order to collect royalty payments.
+From there you conduct research and find out that that you need to be signed up with a performance rights organization in order to collect royalty payments.
 That research will lead you to two major companies, BMI and ASCAP.
 Both do the exact same thing, but slightly different.

 Your next question is: